JaioCG/p2mod-speedrun-utils/speedrun-mods/Aperture Tag Speedrun Mod/README.md

 ## Installation

-Download the release from the [releases page](https://github.com/JaioCG/p2mod-speedrun-utils/releases), and extract the contents to your Aperture Tag folder, dragging the `aperturetag` folder from the download on top of the already existing one.
+Download the release from the [releases page](https://github.com/JaioCG/p2mod-speedrun-utils/releases), and extract the contents to your Aperture Tag folder, dragging the `aperturetag` folder from the download to the same place as the already existing one.

 In-game, you can start the mod by typing `map sm_gg_intro_wakeup` into console.